bugsnag/bugsnag-notifier-api/README.md

         context: "auth/session#create",

         // An array of exceptions that occurred during this event.
 Most of the time there will
-        // only be one exception, but some languages support wrapping exceptions
+        // only be one exception, but some languages support "nested" or "caused by" exceptions.
-        // in other exceptions, which can pollute the stacktrace.
-The exceptions should be
-        // unwrapped and put into the array one at a time.
-The first exception raised
+        // In this case, exceptions should be unwrapped and added to the array one at a time.
-        // should be first in this array.
+        // The first exception raised should be first in this array.
         exceptions: [{

             // The class of error that occurred.
 This field is used to group the errors together